GDSL-UL/san/docs/05-multilevel_01.md

 ### Uncertainty of Estimates

 You may have noticed that `lme4` does not provide p-values, because of [various reasons](https://stat.ethz.ch/pipermail/r-help/2006-May/094765.html) as explained by Doug Bates, one of the author of `lme4`.
-These explanations mainly refer tothe complexity of dealing with varying sample sizes at a given hierarchical level.
+These explanations mainly refer to the complexity of dealing with varying sample sizes at a given hierarchical level.
 The number of observations at each hierarchical level varies across individual groupings (i.e. LSOA or MSOA).
 It may even be one single observation.
 This has implications for the distributional assumptions, denominator degrees of freedom and how to approximate a "best" solution.
 Various approaches exist to compute the statistical significance of estimates.
 We use the `confint` function available within `lme4` to obtain confidence intervals.

 ```r